hschellman/computing-basics/setup.md

 We ask that you have completed the setup work to verify your access to the DUNE servers.
 It is not complicated, and should take 10 - 20 min.

-If you are not familiar with Unix shell commands, here is a tutorial you can do on your own to be ready: The Unix Shell.
+If you are not familiar with Unix shell commands, here is a tutorial you can do on your own to be ready: [The Unix Shell](https://swcarpentry.github.io/shell-novice/)

 If you have any questions, contact us at `dune-computing-training@fnal.gov` or on DUNE Slack `#computing_training_basics`.